Ben Tumbling

 Benjamin M. Garcia, also known as Ben Tumbling (June 7, 1957 – March 13, 1981) was a Filipino stuntman who later became one of the Philippines' most wanted gangsters.

 Tumbling was killed in a shootout with the police operatives reportedly led by then Intelligence Chief, Col. Vicente Vinarao, in Manila in the early morning of March 13, 1981.

 Retired police officer, former Lt.
-Edgar Gimao, one of those claiming the one who killed Tumbling, recounted the events in an interview by the Philippine Daily Inquirer in 2000.
+Edgar Gimao, one of those claiming to be the one who killed Tumbling, recounted the events in an interview by the Philippine Daily Inquirer in 2000.
 According to him, he saw Tumbling inside an open barangay hall near Rizal Avenue during surveillance.
 The four-man team later regrouped at a nearby hotel, boarded a taxi, and headed straight to the hall wherein a brief shootout ensued inside.
 He shot Tumbling to death while being injured along with Maj.
 Romeo Clavio, while Insp.
 Reynaldo "Boy" Chico unsuccessfully fired his gun, and another did nothing.
 Vinarao though was not mentioned in Gimao's testimony.

-Then First Lady and Metro Manila governor Imelda Marcos awarded medal of efficiency to the four who were also given spot promotion, while then WPD chief Narciso Cabrera and other officials received honors as well.
+Then First Lady and Metro Manila governor Imelda Marcos awarded medals of efficiency to the four who were also given spot promotions, while then WPD chief Narciso Cabrera and other officials received honors as well.

 Gimao said that his former colleagues at the WPD made false claims that Chico, not him, supposedly killed Tumbling.
 Chico was portrayed in a 1997 biographical film, and by the time of Gimao's interview, was involved in a shooting incident in Manila.
 Clavio had also been reported as the one who did.